AdityaSavara/MSRESOLVE_Workshop/README.txt

 01  "Run" a premade typical analysis:
-    Navigate into that directory and run MSRESOLVE.py.
+    Navigate into that directory and run the runfile.py.
 Various outputs will come out in that directory.
     ScaledConcentrations.tsv  and the graphs directory are the main outputs.
 Section 2.3 of the Quickstart explains what the various files are.
     Right click on ScaledConcentrations.tsv, click on properties, and click "change" to change the default program for opening the tsv to be excel.
 Note: you may need to find out where excel is on your computer.
     TSV files can also be dragged into excel when excel is already open.